indranilbanerjeeawssa/JavaExamples/eventbridge_consumer_dynamo_sam/README.md

 Look at the Readme of that project to determine how to build that project and run the command that will send Eventbridge events with a Json payload to the lambda function built using this project.
 The lambda function will receive the Eventbridge events with a JSON payload and input fields from the Eventbridge events into a DynamoDB table.

-The value field of each SQS message that will be sent out will be a Json element of the format
+The value field of each Eventbridge event that will be sent out will be a Json element of the format

 "person": {
         "firstname": "Myra",